Texas Tech University

 1. Policy

+The university, including all colleges, departments, academic degree programs, and administrative, academic, and student support operations, is engaged in an ongoing and comprehensive process of planning and evaluation.

 a.
-The university, including all colleges, departments, research centers and institutes, academic degree programs and administrative, academic, and student support operations, is engaged in an ongoing and comprehensive process of planning and evaluation.
-All areas (divisions and colleges) and units (departments, centers, and institutes within areas) must conform to the university policies as specified in this OP.

-c.
-The Office of the Provost and the Office of Planning and Assessment are responsible for coordinating and facilitating the planning and assessment process.
+The Office of the Provost and the Office of Planning and Assessment are responsible for coordinating and facilitating the university's assessment process.
 Additionally, the Office of Planning and Assessment provides educational opportunities and resources related to planning, evaluation, and institutional effectiveness.
-Faculty and staff should participate in the educational opportunities to ensure compliance with planning and assessment expectations.
+Faculty and staff are encouraged to participate in educational opportunities to ensure compliance with planning and assessment expectations.

-e.
-As necessary, the President will appoint a strategic planning committee that advises in the development and supervision of the strategic planning efforts and considers matters pertaining to strategic planning, including an ongoing review of and suggested revisions to the university's strategic plan and assessment procedures.
+b.
+As necessary, the President will appoint a strategic planning committee that advises in the development and supervision of the strategic planning efforts and considers matters pertaining to strategic planning, including an ongoing review of and suggested revisions to the university's strategic planning procedures.

-j.
-Academic department chairs, deans, and the PSVP are responsible for oversight of all budgetary and operational aspects of academic departments and/or colleges, including the strategic planning and assessment for those departments and/or colleges.
+g.
+Academic department chairs, deans, and the PSVP are responsible for oversight of all budgetary and operational aspects of academic departments and/or colleges, including the assessments for those departments and/or colleges.

-k.
-Vice presidents and other administrators for all support operations are responsible for ensuring that their areas and units are engaged in strategic planning and assessment on a regular and systematic basis, including assessment of expected outcomes associated with their operations.
+h.
+Vice presidents and other administrators for all support operations are responsible for ensuring that their areas and units are engaged in assessment on a regular and systematic basis.

 2. Procedures